 Non-celiac gluten intolerance and its autoimmune form, celiac disease, correlate strongly with thyroid disease.
-Thyroid problems caused or exacerbated by gluten intolerance can be treated, at least partially, by a gluten-free diet.
+Thyroid problems caused or exacerbated by gluten intolerance can be treated, at least partially, by a grain-free diet.

-Your first step, once you have been tested for non-celiac gluten intolerance, will be to get your thyroid function evaluated.
+Your first step, once you have had the genetic test for non-celiac gluten intolerance, will be to get your thyroid function evaluated.
 If you have a thyroid problem, whether your function is too low or too high, discuss your gluten intolerance with your doctor.

-If your doctor is unfamiliar with the correlation between the two conditions, find one who does know, and find out whether a gluten-free diet could help your thyroid condition.
-Perhaps allowing your body three to six months of living gluten free would give your thyroid the opportunity to adjust itself and resume normal functioning.
+If your doctor is unfamiliar with the correlation between the two conditions, find one who does know, and find out whether a grain-free diet could help your thyroid condition.
+Perhaps allowing your body three to six months of living grain free would give your thyroid the opportunity to adjust itself and resume normal functioning.

-Not every thyroid problem has to be treated invasively.
-Once aggressive malignancies have been ruled out, radiation, surgery, and other invasive techniques should not be used until it's clear that no other course of action has worked.
-In many cases, non-invasive strategies do work, and the thyroid can remain intact and its functions can be restored.
+Not every thyroid problem has to be treated with invasive procedures.
+Once aggressive malignancies have been ruled out, discuss with your health care provider the possibility of postponing radiation, surgery, and other invasive techniques until it's clear that no other course of action has worked.
+In many cases, non-invasive strategies do work, and the thyroid can remain intact and its functions can be fully or partially restored.

-Even autoimmune thyroid conditions associated with gluten intolerance may go into remission with a gluten-free diet.
+Even autoimmune thyroid conditions associated with gluten intolerance may go into remission with a grain-free diet.
 Of course, if you are not gluten intolerant, a gluten-free diet probably won't help.

 Underactive thyroid, or its autoimmune form, Hashimoto's disease, is the most common form of thyroid dysfunction in the United States today.
 Some symptoms of the condition overlap those of celiac disease/non-celiac gluten intolerance.
 If you have an underactive thyroid, and have not been genetically tested for gluten intolerance, get tested right away, so you know what you're dealing with.
 If you test positive for gluten intolerance, you may be able, under your doctor's supervision, to be weaned off of Synthroid or other thyroid pharmaceuticals.